GlobalEnergyMonitor/GGPT-US-EIA/README.md

 * To use this code you can manually download it from this Github site as a zipped folder
 * You can also use Git in your own code editor or command line: `git clone https://github.com/GlobalEnergyMonitor/GGPT-US-EIA.git` in the local folder one step above where you want to save the files

-### Pygsheets
-To programmatically access a Google sheet this code utilizes [Pygsheets](https://pygsheets.readthedocs.io/en/stable/).
-You will need to do an initial installation and authorize your code in Google Console following the steps at [Authorization](https://pygsheets.readthedocs.io/en/stable/authorization.html).

-After you authorize your code, you need a config.py file in your root directory for this project with your authorization details, which were saved for you.
-This file is a *secret* so it doesn't get added to the repo.
-You have to create it.

 ### Folder Structure and Example Filename Outputs
 * Your Local Folder --> install repo here
     * scratch